Unispace365/ds_cinder/doc/basics/Dynamic Interfaces.md

             }
         }
 ````

-Layout Parameters (valid if using a layout sprite as a parent)
+Layout Parameters : valid for any sprite if the parent is a layout
 ------------------------------------------------------
 * **t_pad**: Padding on the top part of this sprite in the layout
 * **b_pad**: Padding on the bottom part of this sprite in the layout